 What skunks lack in the eyesight department, they make up for with their excellent sense of hearing.
 They use this to listen to mating calls and to detect danger.

 So if you’re wondering how to scare away a skunk, one easy way is by taking advantage of their sensitive ears.
-Remember, the best way to get rid of skunks is to make your home an unlivable habitat.
+Remember, the best way to get rid of skunks is to make your home an uninviting habitat.

-If a skunk hears this annoying sound whenever it enters your property, he’s less likely to return.
+If a skunk hears an annoying sound whenever it enters your property, he’s less likely to return.
 This is where an ultrasonic skunk repellent comes in.
 Simply install it on the ground and turn it on.

 It has flashing LED lights that serve to deter skunks in addition to the ultrasonic sound.
 It’s best installed in a spot with direct sunlight to make the most out of this solar-powered device.